objektwerks/scala/README.md

 9. **Local Services:** It’s often convenient to build Scala prototypes and integration tests against local services, such as Kafka, Cassandra, Postgresql, etc.
 10. **CI/CD:** Continuous integration and deployment.
 Jenkins ( https://jenkins.io ) allows a team to set up a build project for each project housed in a Git repository.
-Scheduled Jenkins jobs will pull a Git repository, rebuild it, run tests, run integration tests and package it.
+Scheduled Jenkins jobs pull a Git repository, rebuild it, run tests, run integration tests and package it.
 Continuous deployment is an optional feature.
 Github, Gitlab and other companies provide CI/CD services.
 11. **Agile:** Github provides a free Kanban Board for each repository, allowing developers to manage project tasks.
 Gitlab also provides a Kanban Board for each repository.
 Atlassian ( https://www.atlassian.com ) provides a popular ( yet overly robust ) set of agile tools.